View Document Text

 In the course of providing services to clients who are at or nearing retirement age or clients with

-Inherited Individual Retirement Accounts (IRAs), ODIJ advises clients regarding required
+inherited Individual Retirement Accounts (IRAs), ODIJ makes guidance available to clients

-minimum distributions (“RMDs”) from their tax-qualified retirement Accounts.
-Any advice that
+regarding Required Minimum Distributions (“RMDs”) from their tax-qualified retirement

-ODIJ provides with respect to RMDs is only applicable with respect to IRAs, 401(k), 403(b),
+Accounts.
+Any guidance that ODIJ provides with respect to RMDs is only applicable with

-management with ODIJ.
-Clients are urged to speak to their legal and tax advisors about RMDs
+accounting form, clients are urged to speak to their legal and tax advisors about RMDs from all

-the portion of the year that the Account(s) were not under management.
-ODIJ is not responsible
+the Account(s) for the portion of the year that the Account(s) were not under management.

 D. Wrap Fee Programs